yongeshi/in-ur-area/README.md

-# Website using Yelp/Google API, PHP, Boostrap, jQuery, MySQL
-Search for information on nearby restaurants <br/>
-and login to save to favorites.
+# InUrArea

-On my website, you will be able to login and search for nearby restaurants and its rating.
-It uses Yelp’s database to get information on the restaurants and saves the information in a database when requested.
+Login and search for nearby restaurants with ease.
+My website uses Yelp’s database to get information on the restaurants and saves the information in a database when requested.
 This website is for people who want to be able to search for restaurants and save restaurants for future reference.
 It is an alternative to Yelp and features a super minimalistic and easy to navigate design.

 Some of the features implemented: <br/>
 -a navbar/header on the top with logo/home which will redirect you back to the home page and login/logout. <br/>